-Impact Management Objective: To compile a detailed design and site layout plan that adheres to the recommendations of the EIA Report and any additional conditions which may be included in the Environmental Authorisation.
-Non-compliance with the Environmental Authorisation during const ruction.
-Potential impact to avoid Triggering of additional listed activities not authorised in the Environ An increase in the severity of the impacts identified and assesse previously assessed and not provided for in the EMPr, resulting in en).
-Impact Management Outcome Development is compliant with recommendations of the EIA and the E MPr.
-IMPACT MANAGEMENT ACTIONS Mitigation measure Responsible party Time period During design phase It is recommended that the stormwater management plan be developed with appropriate ecological input and be developed based on Sustainable Drainage Systems (SUDS).
-All stormwater infrastructure must be located within the development footprint and not encroach into the 15 m buffer area.
-Performance Indicator A qualified ECO is appointed prior to the commencement of any construction activities (including pre-construction set-up activities) on site.
+e: To compile a detailed design and site layout plan that adheres to the y be included in the Environmental Authorisation. e recommendations of th e EIA Report and any Substantial deviation from the conceptual layout plan may result in: Non-compliance with the Environmental Authorisation during cons truction.
+Potential impact to avoid Triggering of additional listed activities not authorised in the Enviror An increase in the severity of the impacts identified and assessed olt in new impacts not previously assessed and not provided for in the EMPr, resulting in er nvironmental degradation Impact Management Outcome Development is compliant with recommendations of the EIA and the E EMPr.
+IMPACT MANAGEMENT ACTIONS Mitigation measure Responsible party Time period The final detailed designates in the final detailed designates. gn & layout must adhere to the conceptual layout assessed in the Holder of the EA / During design phase Environmental Impact A ssessment (EIA) process.
+Consulting Engineer The final detailed desi gn & layout must adhere to any conditions of the Environmental Authorisation (EA). n differs significantly from that assessed during the EIA, the revised layout - Environmental Consultant and the received EA must be amended by the Competent Authority be arties may need to be provided with an opportunity to comment on any o the EA depending on the significance of the changes.
+It is recommended that the stormwater management plan be developed with appropriate ecological input and be developed based on Sustainable Drainage Systems (SUDS).
+All stormwater infrastructure must be located within the development footprint and not encroach into the buffer area.
+Performance Indicator A qualified ECO is appointed prior to the commencement of any const truction activities (includin g pre-construction set- up activities) on site.